-oran Mor Ignatius Zakka-I Iwas, the 122nd successor to St. Peter in the Apostolic See of Antioch, completed 30 years in the Holy Patriarchal See on the day of the Feast of Holy Cross, 2010.
-It was on September 14, 1980, the Holy father was enthroned as the Patriarch of Antioch & All the East, and the Supreme Pontiff of the Universal Syrian Orthodox Church.
-He is one of the very few primates of the Syrian Church who have been in the Patriarchal office for three decades.
+ORAN MOR IGNATIUS ZAKKA-I IWAS, the 122nd successor to St. Peter in the Apostolic See of Antioch, passed away on Friday, 21 March 2014, after completing 33 years (12241 days) in the Holy Patriarchal See.
+It was on September 14, 1980, the Feast of Holy Cross, our Holy father was enthroned as the Patriarch of Antioch & All the East, and the Supreme Pontiff of the Universal Syrian Orthodox Church.
+He is the tenth longest serving primate of the Syrian Church in the Patriarchal office.
 As a true Shepherd, His Holiness has led the Holy Church to greater glories in these years of his Patriarchal See.

 The father of His Holiness, Basheer Iwas, who graduated from the University in Istanbul, the then capital of Ottoman Empire, later became a Professor in the Military Engineering College there.
 A faithful member of Church, he was very enthusiastic in attending the Church Services regularly and also inspired others to follow his path.
 It was his ardent desire to mould one of his sons as a priest to serve the Holy Church.
 After a few years of teaching, he left for his home state in Iraq where he started a wood-working factory of his own.
 But unfortunately, misfortune struck the family a few years later; Basheer Iwas died of a Cardiac arrest.
 His Holiness was only 10 at that time.
 Two years later in 1945, his wife, the mother of His Holiness, also passed away.
 Thus the young Seenaherib, who later came to be known as Zakka, becomes parentless at a tender age of 12.